strathausen/blog/articles/vimify.markdown

 ## Vimify

-Would you like to have the power and quality of vim code highlighting available to your node.js project, blog or website?
-Read on.
+I am announcing my <a href="https://strathausen.github.com/vimify" title="Vimify on Github">latest code snippet</a> that uses vim to turn your source code into HTML and CSS, for your web project!

 ### The Idea

-Vim has support for a variety of
+Vim has excellent highlighting support for a variety of programming languages, and probably one of the most complete in the universe.
+Why not use it in node?
+There are already <a href="" title="">tools taking advantage of this out there</a>.

+### How It Works

-### Features
+### Usage

+Convinced?

+1. Install it via npm, e.g.

+    npm install vimify -S

+2. Use it your code.

 ### Summary

-Using vim as a highlighter is not without disadvantages.
+Using vim as a highlighter is really awesome, and not quite without disadvantages.

 - Vim generating HTML is damn slow (1-3s per code block)
 - The generated HTML sucks!
 - Vim's code highlighting for JavaScript sucks so much!
 (I never realized that)
 - Why is vim so hard with stdin and stdout?

 Vim is certainly a great IDE, but it's not yet ready to become a code highlighting generator engine.
 I'll probably switch to something else in the JS repositories.
-Soon.
+Probably.
+As soon as I have time for that...